akleszcz/web-dev-fun/section_3/notes/promises.md

   .then(console.log)
   .catch(console.error);
 ```
 In the first case, the rejection handler is defined before the fullfilment handlers.
-Thanks to that, the fullfilment handlers are executed and `succeed`'s function result is logged to the console.
+Thanks to that, the fullfilment handlers are executed and `succeed` function's result is logged to the console.

 In the second case, the error is caught after the fullfilment handlers are added to the `Promise` chain.
 Because of that, the fullfilment handlers are not executed.